 Nutritionists specialize in coaching people into better eating habits to improve their health.
 No specific degree is needed, though some states may have more specific rules about who can call themselves a nutritionist.
 Some nutritionists might have certifications, others might have degrees.

-Holistic nutritionists focus solely on preventative nutrition, such as helping clients lose weight or increase their intake of whole foods.
+Holistic nutritionists focus solely on preventative nutrition, such as helping clients lose weight, increase their intake of whole foods, digestion, and food allergies.

 They will take into consideration chronic health conditions while giving recommendations, but they’re not qualified to design diets specifically for alleviating those conditions.